 After a brief silence, he said, "All right.
 When and where would you like to meet?"

-He sounded disappointed, but the fact that he actually agreed told me he wanted
+He sounded disappointed, but the fact that he actually agreed told me he wanted friends as well as a partner.

 "I'll text you in a bit.
 Meanwhile, I'm looking for your match.
 I just wanted you to know that."
 I paused, then decided to give him a little more.
 "I would have started sooner, but this weekend things went south and stayed there."